 4. Index and tag files

-Indexing your files in Mediaflow makes them searchable and allows you to store important information, such as the photographer's name, alt text, and usage instructions.
-Keywords are vital metadata for finding files efficiently in both Mediaflow and portals.
-We recommend spending some extra time planning your indexing and tagging approach.
-Metadata fields can be found under the Indexing tab in the right-hand panel.
+Indexing your files in Mediaflow makes them searchable and enables you to store important details like the photographer's name, alt text, and usage instructions.
+Keywords serve as essential metadata for quickly locating files across both Mediaflow and portals.
+We recommend taking some extra time to plan your indexing and tagging strategy.
+Metadata fields are available under the Indexing tab in the right-hand panel.

 Learn more about leveraging metadata in Mediaflow